Performance of the Electromagnetic Pixel Calorimeter Prototype EPICAL-2: Analysis and corrections

 In general, two different types of malfunctioning pixels can be identified.
 Noisy pixels are those that produce a signal significantly more often than the majority of pixels under similar conditions.
 Dead pixels are those that only intermittently (if ever) show a response to either the passage of a particle or the injection of a test signal directly into the pixel; their inclusion therefore contributes to fluctuations in the apparent signal.
 Both noisy and dead pixels have a detrimental impact on the calorimeter performance and are therefore excluded by a pixel mask that can be applied either during data taking or subsequently.
 One of the chips in layer~20 was disabled in the data taking due to a readout error and was therefore not taken into account for the pixel masking.

-Three complementary methods are used to identify noisy and dead pixels: chip classification; pedestal runs; and electron beam runs.
-Chip classification is part of the quality assurance process and includes a functionality test by injecting signals directly into their front-end circuits, thus identifying noisy and dead pixels.
+As part of the quality assurance process, all sensors have undergone extensive probe tests including the injection of signals directly into their front-end circuits, where those with excessive power consumption, missing functionality, or an unacceptably large number of malfunctioning pixels were rejected.
+All accepted sensors are classified from these tests, and this classification is one source of information to identify noisy and dead pixels.
+This was complemented here with results from pedestal runs and electron beam runs.
 Pedestal runs are taken during the test beam period in the absence of a particle beam.
 These data are acquired using an external trigger signal from a function generator while pixel masking is disabled.
 As no physics signals are expected under these conditions, pixel hits must originate from electronic noise.
 Pixels showing an excessive rate of hits in the pedestal runs are flagged as noisy.
 Electron beam runs also allow poorly behaving pixels to be studied: by averaging over a large data sample, the hit rate in a given pixel is expected to be comparable with those nearby.
 Those in which significant deviations are found, and where the beam intensity does not vary rapidly, are identified as either noisy or dead.

 In addition to removing noisy and dead pixels as above, a fiducial region is defined to ensure uniformity of response in the analysis, and two areas are excluded by pixel masks as follows.
 The outermost column and row of each chip show systematically fewer hits than the rest of the pixels; this may be due to the guard ring surrounding the active area limiting the collection of charge from energy deposits on one side of a pixel.
 There is also one chip with a faulty readout region.